 6 Essential Tasks for SME’s to Accelerate Lead Generation

 We’re in a pretty unique business environment at the moment.
 The economy is growing at around 2.5% which is strong for any developed economy and certainly positive compared to many others.
 We have very low inflation.
 Prices are under control.
-The FTSE 100 has just hit record levels delivering good returns for bigger businesses and allowing them to feel more confident about investment.
+The FTSE 100 has just hit record levels delivering good returns for bigger businesses and allowing them to feel more confident about investing.
 Employment is high and optimism is strong ahead of the election.
 Of course, it could all fall over based on any number of factors.
 However, the outlook is more positive now than at any time over the past 6 or more years.

 Whilst these factors won’t last forever, now is the time for small businesses to press ahead and lay claim to the market share they deserve.
 The recession has spawned all manner of new small businesses.
-According to details from the Federation of Small Businesses, SMEs are the engine room of the economy, employing more than half of all private sector workers and contributing 50% of UK GDP.
+According to details from the Federation of Small Businesses, SMEs are the engine room of the economy, employing more than half of all private-sector workers and contributing 50% of the UK GDP.

-Now that those bigger blue-chip organisations have begun to re-invest, they are starting to buy products and services and look to provide new solutions for their customers.
+Now that those bigger blue-chip organizations have begun to re-invest, they are starting to buy products and services and look to provide new solutions for their customers.
 That situation presents an opportunity for small businesses.
 Are you taking advantage?

 There’s no doubt that there has been an upturn in fortunes.
-In our business, we’ve seen a significant increase in enquiries and we are putting more effort into our own lead generation.
+In our business, we’ve seen a significant increase in inquiries and we are putting more effort into our own lead generation.
 We are also recruiting to support expansion.
 That’s not to say we’re doing this with total disregard for profitability or without an eye on economic indicators.
-No business owner should forget the past few years and every small business proprietor must show some degree of prudence to avoid over extending.
+No business owner should forget the past few years and every small business proprietor must show some degree of prudence to avoid overextending.
 However, if now isn’t the time to push ahead, when will it be the right time?

 What does that mean in practice for small business owners?
 It means a number of things if they want to accelerate lead generation.